-Scholarships are available to students enrolled in an accredited U.S. or Canadian school with 9 credit hours or the equivalent, who have earned a 3.0 GPA on a 4.0 scale cumulative and who are taking, or plan to take, a minimum of one fluid power course.
+Scholarships are available to students enrolled in an accredited U.S. school with 9 credit hours or the equivalent, who have earned a 3.0 GPA on a 4.0 scale cumulative and who are taking, or plan to take, a minimum of one fluid power course.

 High School Seniors: You must provide an admission letter from the University or Tech School Engineering Department providing enrollment.*

 College Seniors/Graduating Applicants: Students graduating in May or June of the current year may not apply for a scholarship, unless enrolled in a four year school in the next (fall) semester.
 An acceptance or admission letter must accompany the application and the student must show enrollment and/or completion of at least one fluid power course.* Four-year school graduates pursuing a Master's Degree are not eligible for this scholarship.

 *If an admission letter is not provided with an application that is selected, it must be submitted before the scholarship award will be issued.

 One letter of recommendation, examples include: